qk693516337/Kemono-Downloader/readme.md

     -   A new **"Export URLs to .txt"** button, allowing users to save links of failed downloads either as "URL only" or "URL with details" (including post title, ID, and original filename).
     -   Fixed a bug where files skipped during retry (due to existing hash match) were not correctly removed from the error list.
 -   **Improved UI Stability**: Addressed issues with UI state management to more accurately reflect ongoing download activities (including retries and external link downloads).
 This prevents the "Cancel" button from becoming inactive prematurely while operations are still running.

+## ✨ What's New in v5.2.0
+-   **Multi-language Support:** The interface now supports multiple languages: English, Japanese, French, Spanish, German, Russian, Korean, and Chinese (Simplified).
+Select your preferred language in the new Settings dialog.
+-   **Theme Selection:** Choose between Light and Dark application themes via the Settings dialog for a personalized viewing experience.
+-   **Centralized Settings:** A new Settings dialog (accessible via a settings button, often with a gear icon) provides a dedicated space for language and appearance customizations.
+-   **Internal Localization:** Introduced `languages.py` for managing UI translations, streamlining the addition of new languages by contributors.

 ---

 ## Installation